 Coronavirus has shaken nearly every aspect of the education sector.
 Widespread closures prevent schools from providing student meals, standardized tests, and teacher benefits the same way they were two weeks ago.
 As Congress moves quickly to approve coronavirus relief plans, state legislatures across the country are also considering bills to deal with the financial, health, and educational impact of the pandemic.

-Even as some states have postponed their legislative sessions, at least 64 bills and resolutions in 17 states plus Washington D.C. have been introduced to provide support for the education sector in light of the virus.
-Unsurprisingly, states with the most cases of coronavirus, New York, Washington, California, and New Jersey, are the states with the most bills in play.
-While some states, like Massachusetts, continue to legislate, other states, like Washington, made sure to deliver bills to its governor before their session adjourned.
+Even as some states have postponed their legislative sessions, at least 120 bills and resolutions in 21 states plus Washington D.C. have been introduced to provide support for the education sector in light of the virus.
+Unsurprisingly, states with the most cases of coronavirus, like New York and New Jersey, are the states with the most bills in play.

 Check back as we update our coronavirus education legislation tracker.
 And please contact Brooke LePage at email@example.com if you have suggestions for bills to add.